LoicGoulefert/Simulateur-robot-lego/readme.md

 This simulator is meant to be used with a planner, connected with it via TCP.
 The simulator receive a list of instructions from the planner, and execute them.
-An instruction looks like "A RIGHT", or "B UP" with A, B the identifiers of the robots.

 ## Usage